raycast/extensions/extensions/text-shortcuts/README.md

 -------

-## Live Snippest
+## Live Snippet

-Not only for text processing, but also as a live Snippest for text.
+Not only for text processing, but also as a live Snippet for text.
-Add variables to your Snippest that can be automatically converted when pasting.
+Add variables to your Snippet that can be automatically converted when pasting.

 ------

-Built-in multiple shortcuts to support installation ready to use
+Built-in multiple shortcuts support installation ready to use.

 **Now!
 Use your imagination to create your own Text Shortcuts.**